keisen/tf-keras-vis/README.md

 These features are based on ones of [keras-vis](https://github.com/raghakot/keras-vis), but tf-keras-vis APIs doesn't have compatibility with keras-vis, because we prioritized to get following features for our expriments.

-- Support processing multiple images at a time as a batch
+- Support processing multiple images at a time as a batch (i.e., batchwise-processing)
 - Support tf.keras.Model that has multiple inputs (and, of course, multiple outpus too)
 - Allow to utilize optimizers that embeded in tf.keras
 - Get faster processing by optimal calculation